The Loan Process in Nine Easy Steps

 If you haven't been receiving bonus, overtime, or commission income for at least one year, it probably can't be given full value when your loan is reviewed for approval.

-We will ask for copies of your recent pension check stubs, or bank statement if your pension or retirement income is deposited directly in your bank account.
-Sometimes it will also be necessary to verify that this income will continue for at least three years since some pension or retirement plans do not provide income for life.
+We'll ask for copies of your recent pension check stubs, or bank statement if your pension or retirement income is deposited directly in your bank account.
+Sometimes it'll also be necessary to verify that this income will continue for at least three years since some pension or retirement plans don't provide income for life.
 This can usually be verified with a copy of your award letter.
 If you don't have an award letter, we can contact the source of this income directly for verification.

-If you're receiving non-taxable income, such as social security earnings, in some cases, we'll consider the fact that taxes will not be deducted from this income when reviewing your request.
+If you're receiving non-taxable income, such as social security earnings, in some cases, we'll consider the fact that taxes won't be deducted from this income when reviewing your request.

 If you own rental properties, we'll generally ask for the most recent year's federal tax return to verify your rental income.
 We'll review the Schedule E of the tax return to verify your rental income, after all expenses except depreciation.
 Since depreciation is only a paper loss, it won't be counted against your rental income.